jdormit/picture-redux-app/readme.md

 -------------------

 `npm start` will start the server at the entry point, `./lib/index.js`, assuming `npm build` has already been run.
+The server assumes that a local instance of of MongoDB is running.
+Get Mongo [here](https://www.mongodb.com/) and run it with `mongod`.

 Build Process / Using Babel
 ---------------------------